WinSystems/meta-winsys/README.md

 This layer has been developed and maintained by the WinSystems team, with contributions from the open-source community.
 We would like to thank all contributors for their valuable input and dedication to the project.

 ---

+**Note:** This README is a template and may need adjustments to fit your specific project's requirements and structure.
+Be sure to customize it to accurately reflect your project's setup, usage, and contribution processes.